Crescendo (Fitzpatrick novel): Reception

 Critical reception to Crescendo has been mixed, with Kirkus Reviews stating, "Just as the drawn-out plot answers Nora’s lingering questions, it introduces a new dilemma and opener for another sequel".
 The Manila Bulletin panned the novel, saying that "plot is an afterthought, while the News de Stars praised the entry as "easy and catchy".

+Crescendo was also a Goodreads Choice Award Nominee for Goodreads Author in 2010.